billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 The 6341 has 32 single ended AI and 8 waveform DI channels for half the price.
 Remember that AI channels can equally well read analog and TTL inputs.

-#### Breakout Box and Cable
+### Breakout box and cable

-Your NI module will talk to the world via a high density multi-pin connector, so you'll also want a breakout box (connector block) and cable that works with your module.
+Your NI module will talk to the world via a high-density multi-pin connector, so you'll also want a breakout box (connector block) and cable that works with your module.
 Browse here for
 [NI multifunction IO](https://www.ni.com/en-us/shop/select/pxi-multifunction-io-module)